arduino/ArduinoCore-samd/README.md

 * MT-D21E: Pin 18 (MOSI), pin 19 (SCK), pin 22 (MISO), and optionally pin 23 (SS, not currently used).
 * MT-D11: Pin 10 (MOSI), pin 11 (SCK), pin 14 (MISO), and optionally pin 15 (SS, not currently used).
 * SPI communication using the SPI library.
+* Note that the SPI library will set SS as an output.
+* On the MT-D11, the button must be configured as reset (default) when using SPI.
 * **TWI (I2C): 2 pins can be configured for TWI I/O (Wire).**
 * MT-D21E: Pin 16 (SDA) and pin 17 (SCL).
 * MT-D11: Pin 22 (SDA) and pin 23 (SCL).